ajbowen249/GoTutorial/README.md

     }
 }
 ```
 The big differences here are the `close` call in `produce`, and the simpler loop in `consume`.
 With this mechanism, a receiver of data from a `chan`nel can use the `range` keyword to loop over it like an iterable, and the loop will exit when the `chan`nel has been `close`d.
-Similar to the `map`, you can also assign the result of a `chan`nel read to two variables, like `value, open := <- channel`, and get a flag signaling that the `chan`nel has been closed.
+Similar to the `map`, you can also assign the result of a `chan`nel read to two variables, like `value, open := <- channel`, and get a flag signaling that the `chan`nel is still open.
 There are some other [advanced topics](https://tour.golang.org/concurrency/5) with `chan`nels to discover.

 There's another way we could have `close`d our `chan`nel:
 ```go